RafaelCartenet/rafaelcartenet.github.io/_pages/about.md

 layout: archive
 ---

-Hello, I am Rafael Cartenet from Normandy France, currently working for [Openfield](http://openfieldlive.com/?lang=en) in Paris, as a **Machine-Learning R&D Engineer**, since June 2018.
+Hello, I am Rafael Cartenet from Normandy France, currently working at [Openfield](http://openfieldlive.com/?lang=en) in Paris, as a **Machine-Learning R&D Engineer**, since June 2018.

 As a problem-solving enthusiast, I am always eager to meet new technical challenges, where I can apply my different skills, from mathematics to advanced algorithms.